By Donna MilesJune 15, 2007

 Servicemembers, civilian workers and contractors roamed through displays to touch fabrics being incorporated into new uniform items, peek through the sites of new optical equipment, and kick the tires on new Future Combat System vehicles.

 "We're demonstrating the near-term as well as future-force technology coming down the pike to support the soldier," said Matthew Ociepka, public affairs officer for the Tank Automotive Research, Development and Engineering Center, in Warren, Mich.

 As he demonstrated the new "IBOT," a small unmanned ground vehicle, Army Lt.
 Col. Coll Haddon, a deputy director at the center, talked about the Army's new approach to developing technology.
 Gone, he said, are the days when engineers came up with new concepts, sent completed products to units to see what they thought of them, then made the necessary changes.

-Today, Soldier-development collaboration begins at the drawing-board stage.
-"We've got engineers sitting with the solders from the very beginning, talking together about what they're developing," Lt.
-Col. Haddon said.
-"We're 'greening' the engineers and 'geeking' the Soldiers."
+Today, soldier-development collaboration begins at the drawing-board stage.
+"We've got engineers sitting with the solders from the very beginning, talking together about what they're developing," Haddon said.
+"We're 'greening' the engineers and 'geeking' the soldiers."

-Sgt.
-1st Class Brewer said the new Future Combat System is a combat multiplier because "it allows Soldiers to do more missions with fewer people."
+Brewer said the new Future Combat System is a combat multiplier because "it allows soldiers to do more missions with fewer people."

-What's particularly impressive, Lt.
-Col. Lemondes said, is the speed with which new gear is going from concept to testing to fielding.
+What's particularly impressive, Lemondes said, is the speed with which new gear is going from concept to testing to fielding.
 Compared to the past, "we're doing it at light speed," he said.

 After viewing the displays, some people paid a visit to a buffet line set up in the Pentagon courtyard to sample some of the combat rations slated to hit the field within the next two years.